Home Vancouver Events Calendar DECEMBER Events in Vancouver in 2024 Vancouver’s Winter Solstice Lantern Festival

 Vancouver’s Winter Solstice Lantern Festival involves evening music and fire performances on December 21st at the Yaletown Roundhouse and Granville Island.

-To learn about the above and other holiday attractions this time of year, see our article about Top Things to Do in Vancouver at Christmas.
-To learn about the Winter Solstice Lantern Festival, continue reading.
+See our article about Top Things to Do in Vancouver at Christmas to learn about the above and other holiday attractions this time of year.
+Continue reading to learn about the Winter Solstice Lantern Festival.

 Vancouver Winter Solstice Festival

 The festival takes place during the Christmas season, but it isn’t a Christmas-themed event.
 Rather, it’s a celebration of the darkest day of the year and old-world traditions.
-It’s also fun, family-friendly, community-focused and mostly free, although some venues are ticketed and donations are encouraged.
+The event also offers fun, family-friendly, and community-focused experiences, and it’s mostly free, though some venues charge for tickets and encourage donations.

-The Winter Solstice Festival takes place at two different venues in 2024 – in Yaletown and Granville Island.
+The Winter Solstice Festival takes place at two different venues – in Yaletown and Granville Island.

 Click any of the above locations to jump to a description about each particular venue’s activities, or see below for more information about all the activities.